South Carolina Final Paycheck Rules (2026): Timing, PTO Payout, and Allowed Deductions

 PTO Payout Rules and What Employers Are Required to Pay

-For compliance clarity, PTO policies should clearly define:
+For compliance clarity, your PTO policy should spell out:

 Deductions that are generally allowed include required taxes, court-ordered garnishments, and benefit premiums authorized by the employee.
 Deductions for equipment, uniforms, tools, or shortages are higher risk and often lead to disputes.